better built futures

 Region: Central Asia

-Our team members have been engaged by one of the world’s foremost international development agencies to support the advancement of master planning and climate adaptation strategies across a portfolio of projects in Central Asia’s mountainous regions.
-This work has been instrumental in informing master planning and planning frameworks implemented in partnership with regional and national governments with the aim of supporting sustainable urban development.
+Our team members were engaged by one of the world’s foremost international development agencies to support the advancement of master planning and climate adaptation strategies across a portfolio of projects in Central Asia’s mountainous regions.

 Producer, Emadsho Akdodshoev